mbaze/Z80-Bits/iterative-fixed-point-division.md

 $y = (x + y) / 4$

 That equation is recursive: the value we are trying to compute appears on both sides.
 This is useful because repeated iteration drives the estimate toward the unique fixed point $y = x / 3$.
-If the current estimate is too small, the next iteration becomes larger; if it is too large, the next iteration becomes smaller.
+If the current estimate is too small, the next iteration increases it; if it is too large, the next iteration decreases it.
 On the Z80, division by 4 is simply a two-bit right shift, so we can repeatedly apply:

 `y = (x + y) >> 2`

-The useful part is that each iteration divides the remaining error by about 4, so the approximation improves quickly.
+The useful property is that each iteration divides the remaining error by about 4, so the approximation improves quickly.
 The iteration behaves like building the reciprocal through a geometric expansion:

 $1 / 3 = 1 / 4 + 1 / 16 + 1 / 64 + ...$